OCA/project/project_tag/README.rst

 To use this module, you need to:

-#.
-Have Manager rights for Project group to create tags.
-#.
-Go to the project form or use the field from the kanban and add the necessary tags.
+1. Go to *Project > Configuration > Projects* and open a project.
+2. In the *Settings* tab, section *Tasks Management*, enable *Tags Required*.
+3. When creating or editing a task of this project, the *Tags* field is required.

 Bug Tracker
 ===========